openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 as a separate commit and must remain separate from any delegation RFC or patch series.

+## Validation status

+This remains proof-of-concept code.
+The current milestone validates the topology, protocol and RTL931x hardware model, but deliberately does not claim production readiness.
+There are currently no KUnit or selftests for the most failure-sensitive paths.
+Successful bench testing is not a substitute for that coverage.

+Before wider deployment, automated tests and fault injection should cover:

+- Device Talk wire encoding, padding and malformed messages;
+- nonce, generation, sequence and replay-cache handling;
+- uncertain mutations and rollback at every failure point;
+- the representor recovery state machine;
+- bridge VLAN flags and shadow-state replay; and
+- NAPI fragment boundaries spanning poll budgets.

+The hardware validation matrix should additionally cover:

+- unbridged ingress and egress;
+- port administrative and carrier transitions;
+- a fabric flap during every RPC phase;
+- leader and daemon loss at every mutation step; and
+- mirroring, ACL traps and other exceptional RX metadata.

+These gaps are accepted only for the present proof-of-concept phase.
+They must be addressed before describing the stack as production-ready or the failure-handling interfaces as ready for wider deployment.

 ## Diagnostic client

 The package installs `rtl931x-stack` for manual inspection and recovery.
 Run it